beaverbuilder/documentation/docs/beaver-builder/introduction/faq.md

 ## Can I create my own modules for Beaver Builder?

 Yes!
-See our [custom module developer guide](/developer/custom-modules) article to get started.
+See our [custom module developer guide](../developer/custom-modules/index.md) article to get started.
 The guide contains a example plugin with a custom module that you can download.

 ## Does Beaver Builder work with Posts and Custom Post Types?

 Yes!
 By default, Beaver Builder is only enabled for pages, but you can easily enable it for posts and custom post types from the Beaver Builder settings by going to **Settings > Beaver Builder > Post Types** from the WordPress admin panel.

-See the [Settings - Post Types](settings/post-types.md) article for more information.

 ## How does White Labeling work?

-The [Agency and Ultimate packages](https://www.wpbeaverbuilder.com/pricing/) allows you to [“white label” Beaver Builder](settings/branding.md) and give your clients a truly white-glove experience.
+The [Agency and Ultimate packages](https://www.wpbeaverbuilder.com/pricing/) allows you to white label Beaver Builder and give your clients a truly white-glove experience.
 White labeling allows you to replace the words Beaver Builder and the Beaver Builder logo with your own company's name or logo in the Beaver Builder and WordPress UI.

 ## Can I include Beaver Builder as part of a premium or free WordPress theme?

 We don't support bundling or redistributing the premium versions of Beaver Builder with a theme, but you're free to do this with [the free version](https://wordpress.org/plugins/beaver-builder-lite-version/).

-For more information, see this [blog post about bundling the free version](https://www.wpbeaverbuilder.com/integrating-a-page-builder-with-your-wordpress-themes/) of Beaver Builder or [Template Author](templates/template-authors.md).
+For more information, see this [blog post about bundling the free version](https://www.wpbeaverbuilder.com/integrating-a-page-builder-with-your-wordpress-themes/) of Beaver Builder or Template Authors.

 ## Does Beaver Builder support shortcodes?